nooknook978789/next15_ts_bootstrap5_i18n_zustand/README.md

 useLocale must be used within a LocaleProvider:
 ➤ Ensure your component is wrapped with NextIntlClientProvider.

--
-Created by [Your Nooknook or Team Nooknook]
-Frontend powered by Next.js, Bootstrap 5, Zustand, and next-intl.

 ### 2. Git Hooks with Husky
 This project uses Husky to run automated checks before each commit to ensure code quality.
 The following commands run automatically on pre-commit: